Students! Be sure to add your Canadian banking information on Quest to ensure you receive your refunds.

 - Refunds are not provided to students who withdraw after calendar week seven from the start of lectures each term.

 For information on how withdrawing from a course or your program might affect your fees owing for the term, please see the Calendar of Events & Academic Deadlines in the Undergraduate Studies Calendar or Academic Deadlines & Events in the Graduate Studies Academic Calendar.

 Direct deposit to your Canadian personal bank account

 - Be sure to add or update your banking information on Quest to be sure you receive any refunds owing to you.
 If you are not able to add your Canadian banking information on Quest, we will hold your refund on your student account to be applied to future charges.

 - It is your responsibility to add the correct banking information in the correct fields on Quest to avoid having your refund sent to the wrong bank account.
 The University of Waterloo is not responsible for payments made to incorrect accounts, and will not reimburse students for funds lost as a result of inaccurate information.

 - By adding banking information, you are agreeing to allow the University of Waterloo’s Finance department to deposit student refunds directly into the specified Canadian bank account you have entered.

-- If you are expecting a refund, watch for your email refund notice as confirmation that the refund has been sent to the banking information you provided on Quest.
-Check your bank account right away to be sure you see the refund in your bank account.
-If you do not, contact Student Financial Services immediately.
+- If you are expecting a refund, watch for your email refund notice as confirmation that the refund has been sent to the bank account you provided on Quest.
+Check your bank account to be sure you see the refund in your bank account within 24-48 hours.
+Please note that processing times vary by banking institution.

 Adding your banking information on Quest is only to facilitate refunds from your Quest account.
 You cannot make an online bank payment to your student account from Quest.